 How Can 3D Printing be Used Within the Dental Industry?

 Large-scale adoption of 3D printing is here, and it’s particularly widely used within the dental industry for a range of purposes.
-Read on to learn exactly how 3D printing is used.
+Read on to learn exactly how this technology is used.

-Here are some applications of 3D printing within the dental industry:
+Here are some applications within the dental industry:

 - Antimicrobial Teeth – Although still fairly futuristic, many Dentists are optimistic about the future use of 3D printed antimicrobial teeth as a possible replacement for fillings.
 The whole tooth would be 3D printed and would replace the extracted tooth, the difference here though would be that the replaced tooth is decay resistant, compared to a patient’s natural tooth